CurtisFulton/2048-Clone/README.md

 ## Synopsis

-A recreated the app 2048 using HTML5 Canvas.
-The only thing not written by me is the [seeded random](https://github.com/davidbau/seedrandom)
+A recreation of the 2048 app using HTML5 Canvas.
+The only thing not written by me is the [seeded random](https://github.com/davidbau/seedrandom).
+Animations are not currently implemented yet.

 ## Live Code